 \subsection{Embedded System Threats}

-Embedded systems are faced with a myriad of security threats that can compromise their integrity and potentially endanger their users.
-These threats encompass sensor-based attacks that are capable of manipulating sensors to furnish falsified information or deny access to authentic data, including GPS Spoofing and jamming \cite{humphreys2012statement}.
-Additionally, remote exploitation can be exploited by exploiting vulnerabilities to elicit unexpected behavior, as exemplified by buffer overflows \cite{lhee2002type}.
-Conversely, direct physical injection entails tampering with hardware devices through physical access or by means of injecting vulnerabilities themselves \cite{parkinson2017cyber}, \cite{hernandez2014smart}.
-Supply chain attacks are also a potential risk, wherein hardware, firmware, software, or system information can be maliciously compromised to steal, counterfeit, disrupt, or compromise device functionality.
-Notable examples of supply chain attacks include the Stuxnet attack \cite{7360168}, considered one of the most notorious cyber-warfare weapons, and Hardware Trojan Horse (HTH)\cite{parkinson2017cyber}, a malevolent modification of the circuitry of an integrated circuit.
-These attacks have dire ramifications, including the loss of sensitive information, unauthorized remote access, and even physical harm, underscoring the importance of promptly identifying and addressing these security threats to ensure the safety and security of embedded systems
+Embedded systems face numerous security threats that can compromise their integrity and potentially endanger their users.
+These threats include sensor-based attacks, which manipulate sensors to falsify data or block access to legitimate information, such as GPS spoofing and jamming \cite{humphreys2012statement}.
+Additionally, remote exploitation involves exploiting vulnerabilities to trigger unexpected behavior, as exemplified by buffer overflows \cite{lhee2002type}.
+In contrast, direct physical injection refers to tampering with hardware devices through physical access or injecting vulnerabilities manually \cite{parkinson2017cyber}.
+Supply chain attacks also pose a potential risk, where hardware, firmware, software, or system information may be maliciously compromised to steal, counterfeit, disrupt, or compromise device functionality.
+Notable examples of supply chain attacks include the Stuxnet attack \cite{7360168}, one of the most infamous cyber-warfare weapons, and the Hardware Trojan Horse (HTH) \cite{parkinson2017cyber}, a malevolent modification of the circuitry of an integrated circuit.
+These attacks have severe consequences, including the loss of sensitive information, unauthorized remote access, and even physical harm, highlighting the critical need to promptly identify and address these security threats to ensure the safety and security of embedded systems.